levrex/Poodle/README.md

 1. The sample vs cluster similarity (How similar is the sample to the cluster?)
 2. The within cluster similarity (How stable is the cluster?)

-The weight of each of these features is learned on the initial data set with a ML-technique.
+The characteristics of these distributions are captured and used to predict the cluster that a sample belongs to.
+We adopt an ML-technique to carefully weight each of these predictors untill the Labeler reaches a near perfect performance (see [this notebook](examples/trainPoodleLabeler.ipynb) for confusion matrix).
 ![poodleLabeler](figures/misc/DeployPoodle.png)

 ## Installation